BKitor/blockchain_auction/README.md

 Before we can get started, you need to make sure both Node.js and Python work

 ## Installing Node

+Before installing new components, we should make sure that existing components are up to date.
+Run:

+`sudo apt update'

+'sudo apt upgrade'

+And say yes when prompted to.

-On Ubuntu, start by installing nvm (Node Version Manager)
+Next, start by installing nvm (Node Version Manager)

 `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`